sbslee/fuc/docs/cli.rst

                         left right

    This command will merge two table files using one or more shared columns.
-   It essentially wraps the 'pandas.DataFrame.merge' method.
+   It essentially wraps the 'pandas.DataFrame.merge' method from the pandas package.
 For details on the merging algorithms, please visit the method's documentation page.

    usage examples:
      $ fuc tbl_merge left.tsv right.tsv > merged.tsv